 - Does the agency/the person working on the game actually play games?

-I know, obvious question but a gamer can sniff out a non-gamer at 1000 paces, and there are some PR people that seem to forget that playing games are a vital part of working in this industry.
+I know, an obvious question.
+But a gamer can sniff out a non-gamer at 1000 paces, and there are some PR people that seem to forget that playing games are a vital part of working in this industry.

 - Is the agency or freelancer showing awareness of your competitors?

-A savvy person or agency may well be making comments on your game versus others to demonstrate they understand the space and the challenges that you face.
+A savvy person or agency may well be making comments and comparisons about your game versus others to demonstrate they understand the space and the challenges that you face.
 Can they spot industry trends or genre hallmarks?